 The fox is the most feared chicken-killer.
 It is smart, sly and savvy, and it strikes when your guard is down.
-Unlike other predators, the fox leaves little evidence of its attack, but it will just as cleanly pick off your chickens as any other predator.
+Unlike other predators, foxes leave little evidence of an attack, but they will just as cleanly pick off your chickens as any other predator.

 Part of what is so cunning about a fox is that it is assessing your home, coop, run and free-ranging areas for some time before it actually attacks.
 Foxes learn your schedule, too: They watch to learn when you’re home, when you leave, when the livestock guardians are off duty, when you let out your chickens, and when they spend time in the pasture or backyard.
 When a fox makes its move, it does so when it’s certain that the coast is clear of humans and other guardians, and preferably in the early morning hours or the evening, though they’ve been known to attack during the day just as well.

 Of the four types of fox found in North America—the red, grey, arctic and kit—the red fox is the most common and the most likely to pay a visit to your coop.
 Although the four types vary slightly in appearance, habitat and behavior, they’re collectively considered the smallest wild dog on the continent of North America.
 What they all have in common is their cunningness: Foxes are incredibly bright and learn quickly, making them challenging adversaries to outwit when they’re set on having your chickens for dinner.

 Luckily for chicken keepers, foxes will most likely be lower on your list of common predators.
 However, there are always exceptions: If your home is situated near dense forest or you have a large amount of property, it’s possible that a vixen will make her den nearby and consider your flock easy pickings to feed to her young.
 It’s important to know that foxes are rather territorial, so if you’ve confirmed that there are any residing nearby, they’ll likely be there awhile.